Woodsy Owl: Origin

-Woodsy's slogan was officially introduced on September 15, 1971 by Secretary of Agriculture Clifford Hardin.
-The first Woodsy Owl public service spot was created by U.S. Forest Ranger Chuck Williams, who was the Forest Service's technical consultant for the Lassie TV show which featured a Forest Service Ranger and his family.
-Williams, along with Bell and Glenn Kovar, also of the U.S. Forest Service, brainstormed the idea for the Woodsy motif name together in Los Angeles, California, in 1970.
-In 1974, the U.S. Congress passed the Woodsy Owl Act (Public Law 93-318) to protect the character making it a federal crime to reproduce his image or original slogan.
+Woodsy's slogan was officially introduced on September 15, 1971, by Secretary of Agriculture Clifford Hardin.
+The first Woodsy Owl public service spot was created by US Forest Ranger Chuck Williams, who was the Forest Service's technical consultant for the Lassie TV show which featured a Forest Service Ranger and his family.
+Williams, along with Bell and Glenn Kovar, also of the US Forest Service, brainstormed the idea for the Woodsy motif name together in Los Angeles, California, in 1970.
+In 1974, Congress passed the Woodsy Owl Act (Public Law 93-318) to protect the character, making it a federal crime to reproduce his image or original slogan.
+This was reversed by Division O of the Consolidated Appropriations Act, 2021.

 Despite the documented history of Woodsy Owl's creation, various rival claims to his parentage have emerged over the years.
 Several individuals have stated that they invented Woodsy Owl as children as part of a nationwide poster contest.
 The Forest History Society has said that no evidence of such has been provided.

 Several songs have been used in conjunction with the Woodsy Owl environmental campaign, including "The Ballad of Woodsy Owl" and "Help Woodsy Spread the Word".
 Jon "Bermuda" Schwartz, the drummer for "Weird Al" Yankovic, recorded "The Woodsy Owl Song."

 For his appearances in commercials that aired in the 1970s and 1980s, Woodsy was voiced by several actors, including Sterling Holloway, Barry Gordon, Dave Kimber, and Frank Welker.

 Several other environmentalism-, conservation- or outdoor-themed comics and characters have appeared over the years, including Mark Trail and Smokey Bear.
 Woodsy Owl appeared as a comic by Gold Key Comics from 1973 to 1976.

+Costume disposal

+In 2009, the Forest Service published instructions on the destruction of old and outdated Woodsy Owl costumes, which were no longer permitted after a redesign.

+It was seen as ironic that the Forest Service, known for fire prevention, called for incineration; and that a mascot of sustainability was to be "destroyed beyond recognition".
+The guidelines inspired a song called "Burn Him Down" by Californian indie band Kitsch Club.